APPIAN-PET/APPIAN/documentation/USERGUIDE.md

 Within the target directory you will find a subdirectory called "preproc".
 This contains all of the intermediate files produced by APPIAN.
 APPIAN is built using Nipype, which defines a network of nodes (also called a workflow).
 The ouputs of upstream nodes are passed as inputs to downstream nodes.
 A directory within preproc/ is created for each node that is run as a part of the workflow.
 Given that the nodes that APPIAN will run will change as a function of user inputs, the outputs you find in preproc will change accordingly.

-For all nodes that are responsible for running a command in the terminal, there will be a text file called "commant.txt" in the node's output directory It is also useful to note that Nipype will always create a "\_report" subdirectory within a particular node's output directory.
+For all nodes that are responsible for running a command in the terminal, there will be a text file called "command.txt" in the node's output directory It is also useful to note that Nipype will always create a "\_report" subdirectory within a particular node's output directory.
 In this "\_report" directory, you will find a text file called "report.rst".
 This text file describes the inputs and outputs to this node.
 This can help you debug APPIAN if for some reason a node fails to run.

 Within preproc you will find directories named after each scan APPIAN has processed, with the form: _args_run<run>.task<task>.ses<ses>.sid<sub>.
 This will contain a variety of results including the results report, automated QC, dashboard xml for that particular scan.